 Further development occurred in the 1980's.
 Both the majority and dissent in Perry Education Ass'n v.
-Perry Local Educators' Ass'n agreed that viewpoint discrimination is impermissible, with the dissent explaining that such discrimination "is censorship in its purest form and government regulation that discriminates among viewpoints threatens the continued vitality of 'free speech.'"
-460 U.S. 37, 62 (1983) (Brennan, J., dissenting).
-It became apparent that the Court considered viewpoint regulation an "even more serious threat" to speech than "mere content discrimination."
-Bloom, The Rise of the Viewpoint-Discrimination Principle, 72 SMU L. Rev. F. at 23.
-Three years later, the Court struck down a viewpoint-based regulation based on coerced association with the views of other speakers.
-Pacific Gas & Electric, 475 U.S. at 20-21 (plurality opinion).
-At the end of this decade, the Court affirmed the "bedrock principle underlying the First Amendment . . . that the government may not prohibit the expression of an idea simply because society finds the idea itself offensive or disagreeable."
+Perry Local Educators' Ass'n agreed that viewpoint discrimination is impermissible, with the dissent explaining that such discrimination "is censorship in its purest form and government regulation that discriminates among viewpoints threatens the continued vitality of 'free speech."
+460 U.S. 37, 62 (1983)

+(Brennan, J., dissenting).
+In Pacific Gas & Electric, the Court struck down a viewpoint-based regulation based on coerced association with the views of other speakers.
+475 U.S. at 20-21 (plurality opinion).
+Later the Court affirmed the "bedrock principle underlying the First Amendment . . . that the government may not prohibit the expression of an idea simply because society finds the idea itself offensive or disagreeable."
 Texas v.
-Johnson, 491 U.S. 397, 414 (1989) (striking down Texas statute that made it a crime to desecrate a venerated object, including a state or national flag).
+Johnson, 491 U.S. 397, 414 (1989).

 Justice Scalia authored a key decision in the early 1990's striking down a Minnesota ordinance that criminalized placing a symbol on private property that "arouses anger, alarm or resentment in others on the basis of race, color, creed, religion or gender."
 R.A.V. v.
 City of St. Paul, 505 U.S. 377, 380 (1992) (burning cross).
-The Supreme Court considered "the anti-viewpoint-discrimination principle ... so important to free speech jurisprudence that it applied even to speech that was otherwise excluded from First Amendment protection."
+The Supreme Court considered "the anti-viewpoint-discrimination principle" ... so important to free speech jurisprudence that it applied even to speech that was otherwise excluded from First Amendment protection."
 Bloom, The Rise of the Viewpoint-Discrimination Principle, 72 SMU L. Rev. F. at 25, citing R.A.V., 505 U.S. at 384-385.
 The ruling defined viewpoint discrimination as "hostility-or favoritism-towards the underlying message expressed" (R.A.V., 505 U.S. at 385 (citing Carey v.
 Brown, 447 U.S. 455 (1980)), effectively placing the principle "at the very heart of serious free speech protection."
 Bloom, The Rise of the Viewpoint-Discrimination Principle, 72 SMU L. Rev. F. at 25.
 As Justice Scalia observed, the government may not "license one side of a debate to fight free style, while requiring the other to follow Marquis of Queensberry rules."
 R.A.V., 505 U.S. at 392.